ruby-jokes/job_interview/README.md

     => "@answer.quine(__FILE__)"

 Now, job_interview will help you answer non-technical interview questions as well!
+Simply call the appropriate method, and a randomly constructed answer will pop out.

     include JobInterview::Questions